sdondley/ClimateChangeChat/raku/Cool-Raku.md

 You can you think of the `*` symbol, what Raku calls the "Whatever" object, as a placeholder for each number in our infinite list (kind of like how the "glob" character is used in popular OS shells).
-The `.is-prime` method gets run on the "Whatever" object, returning `True` for each number that is prime or `False` if it isn't.
+The `.is-prime` method gets run on the "Whatever."
+Together, this expression can be read as "Whatever is prime."
+The express returns `True` if "Whatever" is prime or `False` if it isn't.
 If `True`, grep puts the tested number into the Sequence, the list of all the prime numbers, which again, isn't actaullly calculated (an impossible task).
 Only the minimum work necessary is done to determine the specific prime number we are looking for out of the theoretical series of all prime numbers that exist.

 After the `get-prime` subroutine, we call it five different times, using a list of 5 numbers using a `for loop`: